 Shaping the Future of Payments

-These initiatives represent the work of the Alliance.
-Through project teams, task forces and industry groups, members collaborate to influence existing and emerging payment trends, drive change, remove barriers and support innovation.
+Through project teams, members collaborate to influence existing and emerging payment trends, drive change, remove barriers and support innovation.
 Deliverables from Alliance initiatives include creating resources and tools, developing best practices and testing proof of concepts – ultimately shaping the future of payments.

-The Alliance welcomes new project team members and the collaboration of ideas!
-To join an active project team, you must be an Alliance member in good standing and be able to participate consistently during scheduled meetings.
+The Alliance welcomes new project team members and the collaboration of ideas.
+To join a project team, you must be an Alliance member in good standing and be able to participate consistently during scheduled meetings.
 Project teams typically meet monthly via conference call and in-person at the winter and fall Alliance meetings.
-Learn more about each of our active initiatives and contact us to join a team.
+Continue scrolling down to learn more about each of our active initiatives and contact us to join a team.

 Faster Payments Playbook for Corporates

 This team develops tools and resources to help organizations understand evolving threats and identify questions and topics to address before, during and after a cyberattack.
-Currently, the team is currently drafting a Top 10 List of COVID-19 Best Fraud Prevention and Cybersecurity Practices.
+The team recently published a top 10 list of COVID-19 Best Fraud Prevention and Cybersecurity Practices.
 Previously, the team developed a template for organizations to use providing guidance and considerations in responding to security incidents.

 ACH Quick Start Tool Project Team

 This team is currently developing a tool that will help small and medium-sized businesses more readily understand how they can use ACH to make and receive B2C payments for a variety of use cases.
 Recently, this team launched the ACH Quick Start Tool, an interactive online resource to help businesses understand how they can use ACH to enable B2B payments.